-PM Modi cites East India company, PFI, Indian Mujahideen to hit back at Opposition alliance | Politics
+PM Modi cites East India Company, PFI, Indian Mujahideen to hit back at Opposition alliance | Politics

 In his address, Modi also referred to the recent meeting of the BJP-led National Democratic Alliance.
 The alliance is the legacy of BJP stalwarts like Atal Bihari Vajpayee and L K Advani, he said, emphasising on maintaining strong and cordial ties with allies.

-He also asked party leaders to organise several programmes, including 'har ghar tiranga', in connection with Independence Day on August 15 across the country.
+He asked party leaders to organise several programmes, including 'Har Ghar tiranga', in connection with Independence Day celebrations on August 15 across the country and said they should pay tributes to freedom fighters and other great personalities.

-There is also a plan to make an 'Amrit Van' (Amrit forest) by bringing plants from blocks across the country, party leaders said.
+There is also a plan to make 'Amrit Van' (Amrit forest) at places across the country, party leaders said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)